cupcakearmy/autorestic/docs/markdown/location/options.md

 ## Example

-In this example, whenever `autorestic` runs `restic backup` it will append a `--tag abc --tag` to the native command.
+In this example, whenever `autorestic` runs `restic backup` it will append a `--tag foo --tag bar` to the native command.

 ```yaml
 locations: